kuanrcl/mysql-mds-replication/Lab2/README.md

 ![](images/Lab2-20.png)

 ### **Step 2.20:**
-_**PLEASE NOTE**_: In this step we will connect  to the MySQL Router instance.
+_**PLEASE NOTE**_: In this step we will connect  to the MySQL Replication Source instance.
 Prior to executing this step, allow it an extra couple of minutes for the cloud-init script to complete its execution and for the instance to reboot.

 - In order to connect to the Replication Source Instance using the _**Public IP Address**_, execute the following commands:
 ```